Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 Next, create an XPCOM component that implements this interface.
 [Basic directions](/en-US/docs/How_to_Build_an_XPCOM_Component_in_Javascript) for how to do this can be found elsewhere on MDN.
-Use the same contract ID as you specified in the WebIDL file.
+Use the same contract ID as you specified in the Web IDL file.
 The class ID doesn't matter, except that it should be a newly generated one.
-For `QueryInterface`, you only need to implement `nsISupports`, not anything corresponding to the WebIDL interface.
+For `QueryInterface`, you only need to implement `nsISupports`, not anything corresponding to the Web IDL interface.
 The name you use for the XPCOM component should be distinct from the name of the interface, to avoid confusing error messages.

-WebIDL attributes are implemented as properties on the JS object or its prototype chain, whereas WebIDL methods are implemented as methods on the object or prototype.
+Web IDL attributes are implemented as properties on the JS object or its prototype chain, whereas Web IDL methods are implemented as methods on the object or prototype.
 Note that any other instances of the interface that you are passed in as arguments are the full web-facing version of the object, and not the JS implementation, so you currently cannot access any private data.

-The WebIDL constructor invocation will first create your object.
+The Web IDL constructor invocation will first create your object.
 If the XPCOM component implements `nsIDOMGlobalPropertyInitializer`, then the object's `init` method will be invoked with a single argument: the content window the constructor came from.
 This allows the JS